daniuher/nbgrader_custom/README.md

 # nbgrader toolbox

 ### UPDATES
+**31.8.2020 moodle submission progress**
+> Moodle can collect only zip files, therefore moodle sort has been adjusted to that
+> plus it is now possible to sort group submission plus incorrectly named submissions

 **27.8.2020 assignment pull adjusted**
 > in order to be able to pull the assignments, you need to be a collaborator in the repository.
 > Free github supports only three collaborators and currently there are two.
 Therefore, if similar system